 Please visit our Trailer Order page for more information.
 To Place your order, please let us know the size, specs and options you would like on your trailer.
 Next, please let us know the name(s) you would like on your Trailer title, Address, Telephone number and email.
 We will build your tiny house trailer order and email it to you to verify all the specs and features are correct, once it is, we will give you directions for placing your deposit (either placing a deposit over the phone or a credit card authorization form)

 Since your trailer is made custom just for you, we require a deposit when you place your order.
-We accept checks, credit or debit cards.
-There are no fees for any of these payment methods on the first deposit paid.
-After the deposit, there is a small fee on credit cards and debit card transactions.
-Deposit amount to place your tiny house trailer are 50% down (60% in California) and the balance upon completion.
+We accept Checks, Credit & Debit Cards, We also have some options that vary by location: Wire Transfer, Venmo, Zelle.
+Depending on the location, there may be a small fee on credit cards and debit card transactions.
+Deposit amount to place your tiny house trailer order are 50% down (60% in California) and the balance upon completion.